CalebBurton/DAPhNe-Stimulator-System/README.md

   - Has not been used in the project very much except to test the transceiver included in the kit

 ### Software Checklist
-In order to get started on the software side of the project, first download and install the following software following the step-by-step instructions in the "[**Developing DAPhNe Stimulator**]()" manual:
+In order to get started on the software side of the project, first download and install the following software following the step-by-step instructions in the [**Developing DAPhNe Stimulator**]() manual:
 * [**GitHub Desktop**](https://desktop.github.com/)
   - Simple git client for managing the project repository on GitHub.
 * [**IAR Embedded Workbench for STM8**](https://www.iar.com/iar-embedded-workbench/#!?architecture=STM8)